mvolkmann/blog/src/zig.md

 pub fn main() !void {
     // This loop terminates when the nextCounter function returns null.
     // It outputs 2, 4, 6.
+    // If a "continue expression" is included,
-    while (nextCounter()) |c| {
+    // the colon and that come after the capture in pipes. while (nextCounter()) |c| {
         print("{}\n", .{c});
     }